 Last week, Microsoft announced that it was changing the amount of free storage available through its OneDrive cloud offering from 15 GB to five GB.
 In addition, OneDrive will discontinue its 15 GB camera roll bonus—and a 50 GB plan will replace paid 100 GB and 200 GB options.
 Office 365 will also end its unlimited storage offering and replace it with a one TB option.

 For most personal computer users, this won’t affect their storage needs.
-But depending on what kind of data requirements your business has — and what kind of cloud storage service it currently uses — this could have an adverse effect on you.
+But depending on what kind of data requirements your business has—and what kind of cloud storage service it currently uses—this could have an adverse effect on you.

-When it comes to technology, there really is no free lunch.
 When you or the decision makers in your company are considering any technology solution, be wary of the “hook you in free sample” approach.
 At Baskin Robbins, you can see the free sample for exactly what it is.
 But free technology is not served on a miniature spoon, and tech offers can be much more cagily packaged.

-For instance, the fine print in Microsoft’s announcement states that users who remain over the new storage limits will
+For instance, the fine print in Microsoft’s announcement states that users who remain over the new storage limits will:

 Sounds scary, right?
 That’s where CMIT Solutions comes in.
-We offer customized cloud, data backup, proactive monitoring, and network security solutions that fit the needs of our clients — not the other way around.
-If you have questions about cloud storage, or are a Microsoft OneDrive user unsure about new data limits, contact us today.
+We offer customized cloud, data backup, proactive monitoring, and network security solutions that fit the needs of our clients—not the other way around.
+If you have questions about cloud storage or are a Microsoft OneDrive user unsure about new data limits, contact us today.
 We commit ourselves to making technology work for our clients by giving them the options they need to work smarter, faster, and more efficiently.